skizap/The-Inspector/docs/DEPLOYMENT.md

 **Step 7: Access Your Deployment**

-Netlify will provide a URL like: `https://the-inspector-xyz.netlify.app`
+Netlify will provide a URL like: `https://the-inspector-xyz.netlify.app` (example Netlify URL - yours will differ)

 ### Option 2: Deploy via Netlify Dashboard